-Girls’ hockey is new to Shiplake, with only a mixed option available in the past.
+There are two girls’ hockey teams at Shiplake, which compete in local school leagues.
 It is a sport which we are particularly motivated to grow and the girls will train and compete in hockey during the winter term.

 Netball is incredibly popular and there are a number of high achieving players within the teams.
-The girls are coached by well qualified and knowledgeable staff to ensure they progress and compete in the local netball leagues.
+The girls are coached by well qualified and knowledgeable staff to ensure they progress and three teams compete in the local netball leagues.

 Rowing is an option throughout the year and several girls choose to join the Shiplake College Boat Club.
 We have a number of successful oarswomen and crews.
 The girls’ 1st IV are given the opportunity to qualify for the Henley Royal Regatta each year.

 Whilst these sports make up the majority of the sport for girls at Shiplake, the sports programme is supplemented with other options for those who prefer individual sports.
 There is also a fitness programme, which involves regular use of the new gym facilities and yoga, Pilates and Zumba classes with qualified instructors.
 The girls will also be able to try out for the tennis teams or join the Harriers running club.
 During the summer term, the girls will also have the opportunity to try some new sports, such as lacrosse and cricket, as well as playing friendly Rounders matches.

 Girls have use to the main school gym and fitness facilities.
 Swimming in the school’s outdoor pool is also a popular recreation activity for the girls, particularly during the warmer months, where they have exclusive access to the pool.